Ashot Hovhannisian: Early life

 Hovhannisian was born on 17 June 1887 in the city Shusha in the Shusha uezd of the Elizavetpol Governorate of the Russian Empire.
 He was educated at the local realschule and came under the influence of the social democrats.
 In 1905, he led an anti-Tsar school strike and handed out flyers demanding that Armenian language be a mandatory subject at the school.
 In September 1906, he moved to Germany, where he began studying philosophy at the University of Jena under philosophers Otto Liebmann and Ernst Haeckel, among others.
 He partook in union activities and in late 1906 joined the Russian Social Democratic Labour Party (RSDLP).
-He then continued his education at the University of Halle, where he studied economics, and the University of Munich, where he studied philosophy.
-He graduated from the University of Munich in 1913 with a doctorate in philosophy.
+He then continued his education at the University of Halle, where he studied economics, and the Ludwig-Maximilians-Universität München, where he studied philosophy.
+He graduated from the Ludwig-Maximilians-Universität München in 1913 with a doctorate in philosophy.

 In 1913, he returned to Shusha, his birthplace, where he taught German and history at the local Armenian seminary.
 In 1914, he moved to Vagharshapat (Echmiadzin) at the suggestion of Catholicos Gevorg V and began teaching political economy, Latin, German and history at the Gevorgian Seminary, the primary educational institution of the Armenian Apostolic Church.
 At the seminary, he propagated social-democratic ideas among the students, including Anastas Mikoyan and Aghasi Khanjian, who later became prominent communists.

 After the February Revolution of 1917, the seminary closed down and Hovannisian returned to Shusha, where he edited the Armenian-language socialist newspaper Nets'uk (Support).
 In late 1917, he moved to Baku at the request of Stepan Shaumian.
 He participated in the Baku Commune and became the head of its education department.
 He also edited the newspaper Banvori khosk' (The worker's word), the Armenian-language organ of the Communist Party's Baku branch.
 After the fall of the Baku Commune in August 1918, Hovhannisian moved to Astrakhan, then to Moscow by late 1918, where he worked at the Armenian branch of the People's Commissariat for Nationalities of Soviet Russia, then at the Armenian branch of the People's Commissariat for Education.
 In August 1920, he visited Yerevan as a member of Boris Legran's delegation to negotiate with the Dashnak government of the First Republic of Armenia.
 Hovhannisian was a signatory of a secret decision made in September 1920 by the leadership of the Communist Party of Armenia which called on members to work to "speed up Armenia's defeat" in the Turkish–Armenian War and "dissolve the Armenian army by all means" in order to facilitate the Sovietization of Armenia.